rivingtonpike/gatsby-starter-foundation-netlify/src/content/posts/2020-05-13-desk-for-minimalists.md

 ## It doesn't look so shiny to me.

 No!
-I want to live!
+I want to life!
 There are still too many things I don't own!
 It doesn't look so shiny to me.
 I'm just glad my fat, ugly mama isn't alive to see this day.
 Soon enough.
 I'm sure those windmills will keep them cool.

 ![]()